perepc/perepc/README.md

 - 👋 Hi, I’m @perepc
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in Cloud Computing and AI
-- 🌱 I’m currently learning Go and AWS
+- 🌱 I’m currently learning GenAI, using Langchain mostly
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on something related to GenAI
 - 📫 How to reach me: perepc@gmail.com

 <!---